SunnyJayaRaj/SunnyJayaRaj/README.md

 ---

 ## 📣 Let's Collaborate
-If you work with **Apigee, Kong, or any API gateway**, I’d be glad to connect.
+If you work with **Apigee, Kong, or any other API gateway**, I’d be glad to connect.
 * Star the repos if they help.
 * If you see a cleaner way to design a flow or policy, feel free to open a PR.